 DFARs 252.244-7001(c)(4)(5)(11) and (15) outline the requirements for documentation of the contractor's purchasing transaction.
+When reviewing the contractor's policies and procedures the CPSR Analyst should ensure that the contractor's policy at a minimum requires:

-Per (c)(4), the contractor's purchasing system shall ensure all procurements are based on authorized requisitions and include a complete and accurate history of purchase transactions to support vendor selected, prices paid, and document the subcontract/purchase order files which are subject to Government review.

-(c)(5) Requires the CPS to establish and maintain adequate documentation to provide a complete and accurate history of purchase transaction to support vendor selected and prices paid. (c)(11) Requires that the CPS "document negotiations in accordance with FAR 15.406-3".

-(c)(15) Requires that the CPS "document and justify reasons for subcontract changes that affect cost or price."
+- a.
+Per (c)(4), the contractor's purchasing system shall ensure all procurements are based on authorized requisitions and include a complete and accurate history of purchase transactions to support vendor selected, prices paid, and document the subcontract/purchase order files which are subject to Government review. - b. (c)(5) Requires the CPS to establish and maintain adequate documentation to provide a complete and accurate history of purchase transaction to support vendor selected and prices paid. - c. (c)(11) Requires that the CPS "document negotiations in accordance with FAR 15.406-3". - d. (c)(15) Requires that the CPS "document and justify reasons for subcontract changes that affect cost or price."